near/docs/docs/1.concepts/protocol/gas.md

 To avoid the need to recalculate the gas price for each block, the network will charge you upfront a pessimistic estimate of the gas fee.

-Lets take as an example [this transaction calling a contract method](https://testnet.nearblocks.io/txns/JD8Bg4u8kaYeaSsGBqkvhSDCEPgXhtwJRBBPKicCEPMs).
+Let's take as an example [this transaction calling a contract method](https://testnet.nearblocks.io/txns/JD8Bg4u8kaYeaSsGBqkvhSDCEPgXhtwJRBBPKicCEPMs).
 The transaction was submitted with 10Tgas attached.

 - 10Tgas would cost 0.001Ⓝ at the price when the transaction was submitted
 - The transaction used: